esmeobrien/my-nc-knews/README.md

   - `username` field that references a user's primary key.
   - `created_at` defaults to the current date

-* Each comment should have:
+* Each comment should have: DONE
   - `comment_id` which is the primary key
   - `username` field that references a user's primary key
   - `article_id` field that references an article's primary key